-Death toll rises to 14 as Ida wreaks unprecedented flooding across New York
+At least 43 dead as Ida wreaks unprecedented flooding across New York and New Jersey

 The upgraded emergency status, over a regular flash flood warning, was due to the extreme level of rainfall – up to 10 inches over several hours, the NWS said.

-In Manhattan’s Central Park 3.15 inches of rain fell in just one hour.
+In Manhattan’s Central Park 3.15in of rain fell in just one hour.

-At a press conference on Thursday, New York Governor Kathy Hochul said: “Because of climate change, unfortunately this is something we’re going to have to deal with with great regularity.”
+At a press conference on Thursday, New York governor Kathy Hochul said: “Because of climate change, unfortunately this is something we’re going to have to deal with with great regularity.”

 The climate crisis is creating conditions which are driving more powerful, destructive storms like Ida.

-“These things are coming more frequently, they’re more intense, sadly more deadly and we’ve got to update our playbook,” New Jersey Governor Phil Murphy told Good Morning America.
+“These things are coming more frequently, they’re more intense, sadly more deadly and we’ve got to update our playbook,” New Jersey governor Phil Murphy told Good Morning America.

 The latest United Nations climate report – the most authoritative, global assessment on climate science – reported last month that storms with sustained higher wind speeds, in the Category 3-5 range, have likely increased in the past 40 years.